-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Ohio law expressly prohibits a mistake of age defense in prosecutions for CSEC but not child sex trafficking.
-Pursuant to Ohio Rev. Code Ann. § 2907.21(A)(2)(a) (Compelling prostitution), an offender will be held accountable for "induc[ing], procur[ing], encourage[ing], solicit[ing], request[ing], or otherwise facilitat[ing] either of the following: (a) A minor to engage in sexual activity for hire, whether or not the offender knows the age of the minor . . . ."
-Similarly, Ohio Rev. Code Ann. § 2907.21(A)(3)(a) criminalizes "[p]ay[ing] or agree[ing] to pay a minor, either directly or through the minor's agent, so that the minor will engage in sexual activity, whether or not the offender knows the age of the minor."
+Ohio law expressly prohibits a mistake of age defense in certain prosecutions for CSEC but not child sex trafficking.
+Pursuant to Ohio Rev. Code Ann. § 2907.21(A)(2)(a) (Compelling prostitution), an offender will be held accountable for "induc[ing], procur[ing], encourage[ing], solicit[ing], request[ing], or otherwise facilitat[ing] either of the following: (a) A minor to engage in sexual activity for hire, whether or not the offender knows the age of the minor" Similarly, Ohio Rev. Code Ann. § 2907.21(A)(3)(a) criminalizes "[p]ay[ing] or agree[ing] to pay a minor, either directly or through the minor's agent, so that the minor will engage in sexual activity, whether or not the offender knows the age of the minor."